samthor/but-unzip/README.md

 * Pako's ESM bundling can be a bit broken, so importing 'pako/lib/inflate.js' adds ~20k.
 Importing 'pako' wholesale, even if you only use `inflateRaw`, adds ~45k.

-* Chrome actually only supports `inflate`, but we abuse that to provide `inflateRaw`.
+* Chrome has marginally more support for `inflate` in `DecompressionStream`, so we abuse that to provide `inflateRaw`.
+This could probably be fixed.

 * The main thread is only good for decompressing small things.
   If you're handling user data and it could be really big, use a `Worker`.